 Rebuild and Upgrade of Cable Systems.
 In 2000, the Company initiated a three-year program to replace and upgrade a substantial portion of its network.
 In connection with this plan, the Company assessed the carrying value of, and the associated depreciable lives of, various assets to be replaced.
 It was determined that \$1 billion of cable distribution system assets, originally treated as subject to replacement, were not part of the original replacement plan but were to be upgraded and have remained in service.
 The Company also determined that certain assets subject to replacement during the upgrade program were misstated in the allocation of the purchase price of the acquisition.
-This adjustment reduced property, plant and equipment and increased franchise costs by \$627 million.
+This adjustment reduced property, plant and equipment and increased franchise assets by \$627 million.
 In addition, the depreciation period for the assets subject to replacement was adjusted to more closely align with the intended service period of these assets rather than the three-year straight-line life originally assigned.
 As a result, adjustments were recorded to reduce depreciation expense by \$120 million for the three months ended March 31, 2002.

 Deferred Tax Liabilities/Franchise Assets.
 Adjustments were made to record deferred tax liabilities associated with the acquisition of various cable television businesses.
-These adjustments increased amounts assigned to franchise assets by \$1.4 billion with a corresponding increase in deferred tax liabilities of \$1.2 billion.
-The balance of the entry was recorded to equity and minority interest.
+These adjustments increased amounts assigned to franchise assets by \$1.4 billion with a corresponding increase in deferred tax liabilities of \$0.6 billion and to member's equity of \$0.8 billion.
 In addition, as described above, a correction was made to reduce amounts assigned in purchase accounting to assets identified for replacement over the three-year period of the Company's rebuild and upgrade of its network.
 This reduced the amount assigned to the network assets to be retained and increased the amount assigned to franchise assets by \$627 million with a resulting increase in amortization expense for the years restated.
-Such adjustments increased the cumulative effect of accounting change recorded upon adoption of Statement of Financial Accounting Standards (SFAS) No. 142 by \$199 million before minority interest and tax effects for the three months ended March 31, 2002.
+Such adjustments increased the cumulative effect of accounting change recorded upon adoption of Statement of Financial Accounting Standards (SFAS) No. 142 by \$199 million before tax effects for the three months ended March 31, 2002.